gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2-textures.md

     var mipLevel = 0;               // the largest mip
-    var internalFormat = gl.RGBA;   // format we want in the texture var srcFormat = gl.RGBA;        // format of data we are supplying var srcType = gl.UNSIGNED_BYTE  // type of data we are supplying gl.texImage2D(gl.TEXTURE_2D,
+    var internalFormat = gl.RGBA;   // format we want in the texture var srcFormat = gl.RGBA;        // format of data we are supplying var srcType = gl.UNSIGNED_BYTE; // type of data we are supplying gl.texImage2D(gl.TEXTURE_2D,
                   mipLevel,
                   internalFormat,